Theft Lawyers | Theft by Unlawful Taking Charges | Philadelphia, PA

 Defenses to Theft Charges in Pennsylvania

 Depending on the nature and value of the property involved, these cases can become very serious.
 As experienced criminal defense attorneys, we are well versed in the potential defenses to all types of charges relating to stealing property.
 There are a number of potential defenses, including:

 - Sufficiency of the Evidence - As recognized in the case of Commonwealth v.
 Matthews, the mere possession of stolen property or property belonging to another does not automatically mean that the possessor of that property is the person who stole or it that they knew it was stolen.
 This issue comes up often when buying property on internet websites like Craigslist, and in some cases, our defense lawyers may be able to convince the prosecutor to drop charges or have the charges dismissed before trial by showing that the defendant did not have the requisite guilty knowledge.

 - Valuation - Our experienced criminal defense lawyers may be able to challenge the valuation of the property and have the charges reduced from a felony to a misdemeanor when the prosecutor cannot prove that the property was worth more than $2,000.

 - Credibility - Credibility is almost always an issue in criminal trials because the prosecution must prove each element of the crime beyond a reasonable doubt.
-The unfortunate reality of the criminal justice system is that many witnesses and complainants disregard the oath to tell the truth.
-Therefore, we will use our extensive cross examination skills to expose any inconsistencies in statements which the witnesses have given or things about a story that just do not make sense.
+The unfortunate reality of the criminal justice system is that many witnesses and complainants ignore the fact that they have taken an oath to tell the truth prior to testifying.
+Therefore, we will use our extensive cross examination skills to expose any inconsistencies in statements which the witnesses have given or highlight reasons why the witness's story just doesn't make sense.